adamaveray/codeformat/README.md

 ### PHP-CS-Fixer

-Create a `.php-cs-fixer.php` file and create the configuration:
+Create a `.php-cs-fixer.php` file with the following configuration:

 ```php
 <?php